Ty Hensley: Evansville Otters

 Hensley signed with the Evansville Otters of the Frontier League, an independent baseball league, in May 2018.
 With Evansville, he pitched to a 6.61 ERA with 31 strikeouts and 41 walks in 11 appearances.

 Utica Unicorns

 In 2019, Hensley pitched for the Utica Unicorns of the United Shore Professional Baseball League.
 On August 6, 2020, Hensley threw a no-hitter for Utica against the Eastside Diamond Hoppers.

-Milwaukee Milkmen

 On January 28, 2021, Hensley signed with the Milwaukee Milkmen of the American Association.
-Hensley did not make an appearance for Milwaukee before he was released by the team on August 27, 2021.
+Hensley did not make an appearance for Milwaukee before he was released by the team on August 27.

 Personal life

 Hensley's father, Mike, played for college baseball for the Oklahoma Sooners and for the St. Louis Cardinals' organization in Minor League Baseball.
 After Mike's career ended due to an injury, he worked as a pitching coach for Oral Roberts University and Kansas State University.
 Hensley has a brother, J. R., who also pitches and plays left tackle for the football team.

 Following the 2014 season, Hensley was assaulted and seriously injured in a town near his home.
 Anthony Morales, an American football linebacker who played college football for Weber State University, allegedly attacked Hensley, kicking him in the head, when they argued about signing bonuses, and Hensley refused to tell Morales how much he received in his signing bonus.
 Hensley lost consciousness and suffered a broken jaw.
 He spent several days at INTEGRIS Southwest Medical Center.
 Morales was charged with aggravated assault and battery, but later acquitted of the crimes.